Introduction

 override that is further away.

-To verify which toolchain is active use rustup show
+To verify which toolchain is active use rustup show.

 Toolchain override shorthand

-toolchain proxies can be instructed directly to use a specific
+The rustup toolchain proxies can be instructed directly to use a specific

 toolchain, a convenience for developers who often test different toolchains.

-or other tools in the toolchain
+If the first argument to cargo, rustc or other tools in the toolchain

-, it will be interpreted as a rustup
+begins with +, it will be interpreted as a rustup toolchain name, and that

 toolchain will be preferred, as in